 Small business owners have a lot going on.
 They’re focused on prioritizing business continuity, hiring the right talent to meet fluctuations in demand, and protecting the health safety of their people and their customers.
 With everything happening, it can be difficult to pause and acknowledge the role SMBs play in the Canadian economy.
 This year it’s particularly important to take time to celebrate your employees and come together with other entrepreneurs to share lessons learned and advice for navigating the uncertain business environments.

 Acknowledge the contributions of your employees, even if you can’t be together in person.
 Consider hosting a virtual team lunch or after work happy hour in absence of face-to-face activities.
-Your people help keep your business running and are the drivers of growth, which means you should never overlook their hard work and dedication.
+Your people help keep your business running and are the drivers of growth, which means you should never overlook their dedication.

 Show your appreciation via a video posted on the company’s intranet, issuing points through an internal rewards and recognition program, or by mailing thank-you cards to employees.
 Recognizing your people during difficult times is an essential part of keeping employees engaged and satisfied – especially if they’re working virtually or in different locations.